yancheng0821/merchant-system/merchant-admin/public/legal/privacy-policy-en.md

 **Last Updated: November 22, 2025**

-At SwiftmindSystems, we take your privacy seriously.
+At VAMerchant, we take your privacy seriously.
 This Privacy Policy explains how we handle your information when you use our business management platform.

 ---